ddanielsantos/blog/src/content/blog/what-is-a-webhook.md

 ---
-title: "What is a Webhook"
+title: "what is a Webhook"
 description: "Small note about what is a Webhook and how it works"
 date: "03 Jun, 2023"
 tags: ["http"]